amazeeio/docker/README.md

-# amazee.io Local Drupal Docker Environment
+# amazee.io local Drupal Docker dev environment

 This docker based Drupal Development environment consists of two parts:

 1. The shared docker containers for HAProxy and the SSH Agent, these are used by all other containers in order to properly work.
-They are started with the `docker-compose.yml` in the root folder
+They are started with the `docker-compose.yml` in the repo folder
 2. Separate `docker-compose.yml` files for each site, these can be either copied directly into a Drupal site and started there or started directly from here

 ## Prerequirements